Year 5

 Students have their own list and consult in pairs or alone followed by a senior review after each patient.

 Students consult individually with direct observation and feedback from student colleague and supervisor.
-This is also protected time to complete assessments and discuss complex cases.
+This is also protected time to complete assessments, discuss complex cases and review placement progress.

 Assessment

 The students need to demonstrate satisfactory attendance and engagement with the placement.
-The students will also need to complete at least one satisfactory Mini-Cex examination (observed consultation to the level of an F1 doctor) and one satisfactory case based discussion.
+The students will also need to complete at least two satisfactory Mini-Cex examinations (observed consultation to the level of an F1 doctor) and two satisfactory case based discussions (except in Block C where they only need to do one Mini-Cex and one CBD due to the earlier sign off date).
+They will also need to complete their clinical skills handbook and entrustable professional activities (EPAs).

 Project

-The students will have one session a week to plan and deliver a community based project.
-They will have some central teaching from the university to support this.
+The students will have a minimum of two timetabled hours a week during the lunchtime break to plan and deliver a community based project.
+They will have a handbook and some central teaching from the university to support this.
+It would be worth having a couple of ideas of potential projects to discuss with the students on their first day.

 Year 5 Teaching Dates

-Teaching dates for the current academic year can be found in our CAPC Teaching brochure 2023-24 (PDF, 2,056kB)
+Teaching dates for the current academic year can be found in our CAPC Teaching Brochure 2025/26.

 GP5 Frequently asked questions